 The final title developed by the Dardari bros for Genias ended up being a racing game: Warm Up.
 Released in 1991 for Amiga and Commodore 64, it was a top-down arcade experience.
 “I don’t remember where the idea originally came from, since we did not play a lot of racing games, even though I was a fan.” adds Francesco.
 Indeed, the idea for Warm Up did not come from the Dardari, it was Arioti himself who pitched it to them as a sort of final solution.
 Stefan Roda remembers the game having quite a complicated development history.

 The Commodore 64 version of Warm Up was intended to be the “target release”, but Arioti had much bigger plans for the 16 bit version.
 He had seen the success of the release of Formula 1 3D by Simulmondo in 1990 and wanted to also develop a 3D racing game for Amiga, as to make Genias compete head-to-head.
 “Riccardo not only was a racing fan, but also used to drive karts in his free time.
-He was keen on publishing a game that played like a simulation, rather than an arcade, so much so that he got directly involved in the development of the Amiga version, which was something he rarely did”, remembers Roda.
+He was keen on publishing a game that played like a simulation, rather than an arcade, so much so that he got directly involved in the development of the Amiga version, which was not something he did on a regular basis”, remembers Roda.
 Apparently, it was a foreign team that was first contacted to develop this graphically advanced version of what was shaping up to become Genias’ top 1991 title.

 Roda remembers that when it was time to publish the ADs for the magazines, the Commodore 64 version was 90% completed, but the Amiga one still pretty far from a potential release.
 As the ADs were being printed, Arioti finally got the chance to try a first demo of the game, ending up being extremely disappointed.
-“He found that the physics in the game was all wrong, like the car was, hovering, rather than running, on what felt like a gelatinous surface.
+“He found that the physics in the game were all wrong, like the car was, hovering, rather than running, on what felt like a gelatinous surface.
 He angrily commented something like: these developers have probably never drove anything more than a bicycle!” remembers Roda.

-In the end, the original AD for Warm-up was modified at the last minute to include a weird mention: “anything could change in the final release”.
+In the end, the original AD for Warm-up was modified at the last minute to include a peculiar mention: “anything could change in the final release”.
 This was decided because the company was slowly realizing that this long awaited 3D version was probably not going to be released.
 “We took a bet on the marketing, and we lost.
-In the end, the 3D version was scrapped and Riccardo decided to let the Dardari – who had no experience with 3D graphics – handle the final Amiga product, which was indeed a 2D top down racing game.
+In the end, the 3D version was scrapped and Riccardo decided to let the Dardari – who had no experience with 3D graphics – handle the final Amiga product, which would indeed be a 2D top down racing game.
 That also came at a pretty high cost: I had to rush to change all the logos on the box and the images for the final advertisement.
 It was a nightmare, if it had happened today I would have fired my brand manager!” laughs Roda.
 In the end, Warm Up on Amiga came out as a solid, if unimpressive, racing game.

 The Commodore 64 version of Warm Up, along with World Cup 90, was developed by the talented team of Ivan Del Duca (currently director of technology at 505 Games) and Antonio Miscellaneo, at the time respectively 21 and 19 years old.
 From an interview in Zzap!, it is reported that their World Cup 90 was among the greatest hits at the London Virgin Store for several weeks which is something that Del Duca remembers having seen when going to his very first ECTS.
 Del Duca talks about the work done on the interface of Warm Up which uses a pointer, similarly as the Amiga version, along with all the various tricks used to keep the scrolling at a smooth 50FPS.
 While also mentioning it as the first commercially released multiload Commodore 64 game to be developed in Italy, Del Duca also refers to a cartridge version that, apparently, never came to pass.
 The graphics for the Commodore 64 version for Warm Up were designed by “the best Italian video game graphic artist” as Miscellaneo calls him: Massimo Magnasciutti, one name which will be quite familiar to anyone who has read the history of Dynabyte.

-After they finished World Cup 90, Arioti was adamant that that kind of money will not be repeated, thus Ivan continues: “we definitely did Warm Up for much less.
+After they finished World Cup 90, Arioti clarified that that kind of money will not be repeated, Ivan continues: “we definitely did Warm Up for much less.
 I don’t think we even ever saw the Amiga version frankly.
 Genias was all about a lot of ideas, but most of them did not really have legs to stand on.
 I also remember we met Magnasciutti because he was apparently serving his conscription term and was bored out of his mind.
 Somehow he tracked down our phone number, called us up and well, we got him on board to do the graphics for Warm Up”.

 After seeing what happened with the original 3D version of Warm Up, finally, we go back to Amiga and the Dardari bros.
 While Francesco considers Over the Net the best game they developed, he mentions Warm Up as an actual proof that they had grown as a team.
 “It was also our first, and last, game to be developed in Assembler by Davide, instead of C, as that would have been too slow”.